WamzyShik/bedrock-agentcore-test/scripts/reorganization/FULL_TEST_SUITE_REPORT.md

 - ✓ Maintained test discoverability (602 tests found)
 - ✓ Preserved test file structure and organization

-However, some import paths need updating to reflect the new structure.
-This is expected and documented in the reorganization plan.
-Once the 5 high/medium priority files are updated, the test suite should run successfully.
+However, **10 import errors were discovered that must be fixed**.
+These errors are a direct result of the reorganization and represent broken functionality that needs to be repaired.

+## ⚠️ CRITICAL: These Errors Must Be Fixed

+The import errors are **not optional** - they represent broken tests and imports that resulted from the reorganization.
+The reorganization cannot be considered complete until these errors are resolved.

+### Required Fixes (Priority Order)

+1. **HIGH PRIORITY:** Fix `src/fraud_detection/core/unified_fraud_detection_system.py` (blocks 3 tests)
+2. **MEDIUM PRIORITY:** Fix 4 test files with import/syntax issues
+3. **LOW PRIORITY:** Install optional dependencies or skip those tests

-**Next Steps:** Proceed to fix the identified import issues, then re-run the full test suite to verify all tests pass.
+**Next Steps:** These import issues **must be fixed immediately** as part of completing the reorganization, then re-run the full test suite to verify all tests pass.